 You have the right to:

-- Contact the state agency directly to file a complaint with the hospital.
+Contact the state agency directly to file a complaint with the hospital.
+Call the Idaho Bureau of Facility Standards at 208.334.6626; and/or you can

 Know Your Responsibilities:

-- treat staff and other patients with respect.
+- Treat staff, providers and other patients with respect.

-- pay your bill promptly; if there is a hardship, let us know so we may help you.
+- If there is a hardship, let us know so we may help you.

 Notice Informing Individuals About Nondiscrimination & Accessibility Requirements